saipranathid/sdudigani_vsd-hdp/Day 8/README.md

 ![Alt Text](images/nmos_threshold1_SD_gnd.png)
 This diagram illustrates the NMOS transistor in its off (zero‐gate‐bias) condition and how the threshold voltage is defined.
--  Here, with *all four terminals gate, source, drain, and substrate are tied to ground*.
+-  Here, with *source, drain, and substrate are tied to ground*.
 With the gate-to-source voltage at zero, no inversion layer forms beneath the thin silicon oxide gate dielectric, so the channel remains *non-conductive*.
 -  At the same time, the p–n junctions between the n⁺ source/drain regions and the p-type substrate behave like reverse-biased diodes, blocking any current path from source to drain.
 In effect, the transistor presents a very high resistance between its source and drain.

 The **threshold voltage (Vₜ)**, is defined as the minimum gate-to-source voltage required to attract enough electrons to the oxide interface to invert the channel region; only when V<sub>gs</sub> rises above Vₜ does the device switch on and allow current to flow.